Loading...

 Route miles

-British Railways was created on January 1, 1948, when the British government nationalized the four major railway companies: the Great Western Railway, London Midland and Scottish Railway, London and North Eastern Railway, and Southern Railway.
-This created a unified national railway system.
+British Railways was formed in 1948 when the British government nationalized the four major railway companies: the Great Western Railway (GWR), London Midland & Scottish (LMS), London & North Eastern (LNER), and Southern Railway (SR).
+BR operated Britain's railways until privatization began in 1994.

 1965-1987

-Corporate rail blue for locomotives and multiple units
+Corporate blue and grey scheme for locomotives and coaching stock

 1983-1997